 - ME500’s soundstage is open with good width and depth.
 Depth in particular is impressive as instruments that sit behind in the soundstage are portrayed pretty well.
 Imaging is pretty well done too with accurate placement of all instruments.
 Because of a brighter character and good amount of detail retrieval, separation between instruments is good too.

 - BGVP DM7 – DM7 has 6BAs and semi-custom shaped resin shells.
 DM7’s bass has more resolution and mid-bass quantity but ME500’s bass has more sub-bass impact and is pretty fast for a dynamic driver.
 ME500’s lower mids are cleaner whereas DM7’s are fuller.
-Upper mids are more prominent in ME500 but DM7’s upper mids are equally detailed and resolving.
+Upper mids are more forward helping in better instrument definition in ME500 but DM7’s upper mids are equally detailed and resolving.
 ME500’s treble is more open and airy than the DM7.

 - Fearless S6Rui – S6Rui like the DM7 too has 6BAs and semi-custom shaped resin shells.
 S6Rui’s bass is more present.
 S6Rui has fuller lower mids whereas ME500 has them leaner and cleaner.
 ME500 has more upper mids presence whereas S6Rui has it smoother Harman style.
 ME500’s treble is more extended and present whereas S6Rui’s treble slightly rolls off post 8-9kHz.
 S6Rui has a warmer soundstage whereas ME500 has it open, airy and slightly wider.
 Resolution and detail retrieval is great on both.